 That tells you loss in MRR due to churn, and the count of subscriptions that churned.

-Not to difficult right?
+Not too difficult right?

-How to calcualte trials to paid?
+How to calculate trials to be paid?

 Let’s look at something a bit more involved.